 Let´s take the watch company Daniel Wellington as an example.
 Thanks to an innovative influencer marketing model the watch company grew from nothing to a revenue of 200 000 000 EUR from 2012 to 2016.
 In 2016 the companies net profit was 48%.
 This is the potential of digitally native vertical brands.

 A digitally native retailer starts selling online, taking advantage of the easy access to consumers across the country to grow their business.
 Retailers can grow beyond selling online only by working with individual retailers or moving into their own physical stores.
 These spaces usually serve as showrooms for customers who often walk out without the product in hand.

 Vertically integrated brands control the product from the factory, all the way to when the product is in the customer's possession.
 Many retailers don’t own the factories, but they can influence the factories to the point where they can specify exact product details, essentially making what they sell directly to consumers unique and even customizable.

-We truly believe that the brands of the future are build online.
+We truly believe that the brands of the future are built online.
 And we believe their main marketing strategy will be influencer marketing.
 They will be digital, global, social and mobile.
-That is why we at Fashion Tech Group have chosen to focus on this specifik kind of e-commerce.
+That is why we at Fashion Tech Group have chosen to focus on this specific kind of e-commerce.
 Wanna know more?